 If a student presents you with a notification letter from the Accessible Education Center (AEC)

-If a student does not present you with a notification letter
+If a student does not provide you with a notification letter

 If a student requests an accommodation based on disability, but does not provide you with a notification letter, or just mentions that they experience a disability, please refer them to the AEC.
 If you are unsure how to proceed, please contact AEC.